GoogleCloudPlatform/healthcare-deid/eval/README.md

 "golden" findings to comare against.
 It is expected that the findings are in MAE format (see dlp/README.md) and that each file matching the pattern will have a counterpart with the same name in --mae_golden_dir.

-### BigQuery Input
-If --mae_input_query and --mae_golden_table are specified, the input xml comes from the specified BigQuery query, which is left-joined on record_id with data from mae_golden_table.
-The input query and golden table must both have `record_id` and `xml` fields.

 ### XML format for strict entity matching
 Note that for strict entity matching to work, the .dtd files used to create the